-June is Pride month.
 Pride is a month-long celebration of LGBTQ+ lives, history and culture.
-As we come to the end of Pride 2020, this guide reflects on the origins of the movement, and considers how the history of Pride can help shape how we celebrate in the present.
+This guide reflects on the origins of the movement, and considers how the history of Pride can help shape how we celebrate in the present.

 What is Pride?

 Pride is an annual global event which is celebrated every June.
 From parades and concerts, to workshops and exhibitions, the events of Pride month enable LGBTQ+ people and allies to celebrate their genders and sexualities, discuss LGBTQ+ history, and advocate for further change.

 Pride celebrations have grown and diversified since the first parades in the early 1970s.
 In 2000, for example, WorldPride was founded.
 This is an event which takes place in a different global city every year - in 2019, the WorldPride in New York City was estimated to have been attended by over 4 million people.
 This is a huge expansion from the first Pride parade held in New York, where police reports suggest there were around 2,000 attendees!

 Pride Month commemorates the June 1969 Stonewall Riots.

 The Stonewall Riots began on the 28th of June 1969 when the LGBTQ+ customers of New York City’s Stonewall Inn resisted police raids on their bar.
 In the raid that led to the Stonewall Riots, two police officers entered the Stonewall Inn and demanded to ‘check the sex’ of some of the bar’s customers by physical examination.